NasKar2/freenas-backup-wordpress/README.md

 - JAIL_NAME: The name of the jail, defaults to `wordpress`.
 Can be multiple jails separated by a space.
 Or you can specify jails after the script name separated by a space to overide the setting in backup-config
 - BACKUP_PATH: Backups are stored in this location.
 Default is the subdirectory `backup` under the pool path.
 - APPS_PATH: Location of apps folder.
 Will be set automatically by finding wordpress installs.
 Set only if installs have different root directories.
 See example #6.
+  If you installed wordpress in the root of the pool '/mnt/v1' the script will not be able to automatically detect it.
+  Set APPS_PATH="/" which will leave it blank in the script.
+See example #7
 - FILE_PATH: Location of wordpress files. '/' if pool/apps/wordpress/.
 Or 'files' if pool/apps/wordpress/files/
 - DATABASE_NAME: Defaults to wordpress
 - DB_NAME: The name of your WordPress database.
 Defaults to `wordpress`.